De-Alchmst/bast/doc.md

 ```

 Yes, I admit, this is a bit excessive.
-You would usually not use `+>`to this extend, but it is a nice example of `+>`
+You would usually not use `+>`to this extend, but it is a nice demonstration
+of `+>`
-being really just a syntactic sugar and working in everywhere brackets work.
+being really just a syntactic sugar and working everywhere brackets would.
 It is usually used for when calling a function as a condition or for
 functions/blocks in the return position.